dynaconf/dynaconf/README.md

 ```

-The above data will be converted to namespaced values and recorded in redis as a hash:
+The above data will be converted to envd values and recorded in redis as a hash:

 ```
 DYNACONF_DYNACONF: